SoftwareAG/c8y-docs/src/documents/guides/users-guide/user-and-permissions-management.html.md

 	<support user>$<user>

-"<support user>" is the user in the management tenant that executes the support. "<user>" is the supported user.
+"support user" is the user in the management tenant that executes the support. "user" is the supported user.

 Alternatively, use